 - Rests the body

-Care for yourself first through yoga, then care better for patients afterwards.
+Care for yourself first through yoga, so you can care better for patients after.

 Nurses must get into the practice of taking good care of themselves first, so they can continue to take great care of patients as well.
 After all, nurses serve as role models for our patients.
 If we don’t take our own health advice, why should our patients listen to us about anything else?